 Angiotensinogen is a precursor protein produced in the liver and cleaved by renin to form angiotensin I.

-Angiotensin II Receptors
+Binding of Angiotensin II

 |Kidney||Stimulates Na+ reabsorption|